 The ZrO2 full ceramic bearings listed below are available with cages (or retainers) made from PEEK, PTFE or 316 stainless steel.
 In addition, we keep stock of full complement ZrO2 bearings.
 These have no cage and extra balls.
-For the bearings with cages, PEEK cages are generally the option available from stock due to the strength and durability of PEEK.
+For full complement type, the load ratings are approximately 20% higher but the maximum speed is 40% lower.
+As for bearings with cages, PEEK cages are generally the option available from stock due to the strength and durability of PEEK.
 If an alternative cage material is required to cope with particular chemicals or temperature extremes beyond the range of PEEK, these can be produced to order.
 ZrO2 bearings are not magnetic or conductive and they are highly corrosion resistant to most chemicals.
 They are also extremely water resistant which is why they are often used in marine applications, particularly where the equipment is fully submerged or where 316 marine grade bearings will not cope with the load or speed.
 It is important to note that if ZrO2 has prolonged contact with steam or hot water, there may be some weakening of the material over time.

 Full complement ZrO2 bearings or those with a 316 stainless cage can be used up to 400°C. The maximum speed should be decreased as the temperature increases above ambient, particularly if the bearings are unlubricated.
 Bearings with a PEEK cage are rated up to 250°C due to the lower maximum temperature of the cage material.
 It may be preferable to use a looser radial play at high temperatures, particularly if the inner ring temperature is likely to be greater than the outer ring temperature as this will reduce the radial play of the bearing.
 Our ZrO2 bearings are supplied with a looser C3 radial play as standard.